 - Previously used workflow is stored in this tool, even if it can save inputs workflow used in the file.

-EMBOSS that implies European Molecular Biology Open Software Suite.
+EMBOSS implies European Molecular Biology Open Software Suite.
 It is a package of software that has been developed for the molecular biology community’s needs.
 This Linux bioinformatics tool can be used for different purposes.
 For instance, it is functional in various formats of data automatically.
 Moreover, it can collect data sequentially from the web page.

 Features of EMBOSS